CLI commands

 turboci down

-Tear down deployments.
-This command destroys resources created by TurboCI.
-It accepts -t and -s flags but only works at the deployment level, not service level.
+Destroys resources created by TurboCI.
+Targeting and skipping work at the deployment level here, not the service level.

 turboci down